TongfeiLiu/LGPNet-for-building-CD/README.md

 run: python BCD_test.py

 **Note**
-We recommend importing the complete data set before executing training, otherwise, an error will be reported during the verification process (Error: the denominator cannot be zero in the evaluation index calculation).
+We recommend importing the complete data set before executing training, otherwise, an error will be reported during the training process (Error: the denominator cannot be zero in the evaluation index calculation).

 ### Get results (Visual and Quantitative)
 **Visual result:** ./samples/WHU/test/results